evanberkowitz/metaq/README.md

 Because it tabulates consumed resources and keeps track of the associated task files, I hope to be able to generate some smart reports.
 As it stands, this is totally unimplemented.

+# INSTALLATION

+Simply `git clone` into any directory that is readable and writable from the supercomputing nodes.

+You can perform a bare-bones test from the `METAQ` directory by running `x/demo.sh`.

+Job scripts have some `/full/path/to/metaq`s that need to actually point to the `METAQ` directory.
+Some accessories also point to the METAQ directory and need a simple path substitution:
+    [ ] x/report
+    [ ] x/reset
+    [ ] x/running
+    [ ] x/status

 # KNOWN BUGS / COMPLAINTS

 The business about NODEs and GPUs is more subtle than is ideal.
 But without making METAQ substantially more complicated I don't know how to solve the issue.